Using Terraform to host a Static Website on AWS S3

 config.tf

 Terraform needs plugins called providers to interact with remote systems.
-This file acts as the main file for the Terraform configuration.
+This file acts as the main configuration file for Terraform.

-In this case, we are only dealing with AWS but Terraform can also interact with other cloud services such as Azure and Google Cloud.
+In this case, we are dealing with AWS, but Terraform can also interact with other cloud services such as Azure and Google Cloud.
+Notice how we specify the AWS provider version (~> 5.0) - this ensures compatibility and prevents unexpected breaking changes in future updates.

 # config.tf